SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Literal Expression
 ~~~~~~~~~~~~~~~~~~

-A literal expression consists of
+A :newTerm:`literal expression` consists of
 either an ordinary literal (such as a string or a number)
 or one of the following special literals: